We want everyone to like us, but we shouldn’t.

-3. Live by Your Deeper Values – Do you know what you stand for?
+3. Live by Your Deeper Values — Do you know what you stand for?
 If you’re still discovering the answer to this question, that’s okay.
 However, from a young age, we all develop some form of a conscience.
 We inherently sense what paths are right and wrong for us.
 Start saying what you really feel and doing what you sense is right for you.
-We can create impenetrable self-esteem for ourselves by fighting diligently for the values that most deeply resonate with us.
+We can develop a deeply rooted self-esteem by diligently upholding the values that most deeply resonate with us.
 The more you seek to align your actions with what you feel in the heart of your being, the less you will invest in the opinions of the mud-flingers.

-5. Love Your Good and Bad – Give yourself permission to not be the things you wish you could be.
+5. Love Your Good and Bad — Give yourself permission to not be the things you wish you could be.
 Embrace the fact that all of your qualities — both your boons and shortcomings — are essential to the equation that is you.
 As Kanye West once sang, “Everything I’m not made me everything I am.”
 Insults damage us most when we define ourselves based upon our perceived flaws.
-Take time out of your hectic life to count the ways in which you’re awesome, and embrace the not-so-awesome too.
-Or, if it’s simpler for you — realize that ‘good’ and ‘bad’ are constructions of the mind.
-They don’t really exist.
-We just frame the world within the good-and-bad dichotomy because our minds naturally process things in this way.
+Take time now and then to number the ways in which you’re halfway swell, and embrace the not-so-swell too.
+Or, perhaps look into the idea that ‘good’ and ‘bad’ are cultural or psychological constructions.
+They may not exist; we frame the world within the good-and-bad dichotomy because our minds naturally process things in terms of what they are not.

 One Word of Caution

 Sometimes, people who dislike you have legitimate reason to do so.
 Being genuinely yourself doesn’t do much good if you are genuinely an ignorant prick who refuses to change anything.
-Don’t forget to keep an open mind to constructive criticism and realize you still have much to learn.
+Don’t forget to keep an open mind to constructive criticism and realize you still have plenty of shit to learn.

 What Will This Mean for You?

 This can mean about as much or as little for your life as you like.
-The message boils down to this: Your top priorities should be saying what you feel, doing what is right for you, and disregarding anyone who scorns you for it.
+The message boils down to this: Your top priorities should be saying what you feel, and doing what flows organically from you (and c’mon, hopefully helping others here and there).

 “Don’t pay any attention to what they write about you.
 Just measure it in inches.”